See all 203 churches near Knoxville, TN

 Leadership

-Dr. Travis is the pastor of Emmaus Abbey church, Knoxville, TN.
+Dr. Travis is the senior pastor of Emmaus Abbey church, Knoxville, TN.
 He is a graduate of Fuller Theological Seminary; Southern Baptist Theological Seminary and Liberty University with over forty years of experience in Christian counseling.
 The church is affiliated with the American Orthodox Catholic Church of America (AOCC-NA).
-We are evangelical, spirit filled, liturgical and sacramental in worship and meet at 7317 Glastonbury Road every Sunday at 1030am.
+We are evangelical, spirit filled, liturgical and sacramental in worship and meet at 800 W. Woodland Ave., Knoxville, TN 37921.
+Sunday Services begin at 1045am.
+Thursday Healing Service at 6:30pm.
 Everyone is welcome!

 Location & Directions